CNURobotics/flex_nav_turtlebot2_demo/README.md

 ![RViz view](img/rviz_view.png)

 You may want to add a `Camera` pointing to the `/ball_detector/image` to see the marked balls.
 These are relatively small and may not be that useful.

-  It might be better to periodically run:
+To see full size, it might be better to periodically run:

   * `ros2 run image_view image_saver --ros-args --remap image:=/ball_detector/image` or
-    * `ros2 run image_view image_view --ros-args --remap image:=/ball_detector/image`  to see full size
+  * `ros2 run image_view image_view --ros-args --remap image:=/ball_detector/image`

   You can also add a `MarkerArray` with the topic `/ball_detector/ball_markers`.

 In the topic, you will need to set the Reliability to "Best Effort" for the topics to be received.
-  (ROS 2 defaults to publishing sensor data as "Best Effort" to save band width for large data systems.)
+  * ROS 2 defaults to publishing sensor data as "Best Effort" to save band width for large data systems.

 ###